 When compared to traditional bachelor’s programs, bachelor of applied science degrees more heavily incorporate hands-on learning, focused on a particular industry or discipline.
 Added bonuses are emphasis on internship opportunities, credit for prior learning and workplace experience.
 You can also complete the degree program in six quarters, and there are no required summer classes.

-The Seattle Colleges are working on developing a new Bachelors of Science in Computer Science, which will be administered by North Seattle College.
-The planned start date is Fall 2022.
+Seattle Colleges recently developed a new Bachelor of Science in Computer Science, administered by North Seattle College.
+The program launched Fall 2022.

 Accounting with International Accounting BAS Degree